tc39/proposal-grouped-and-auto-accessors/README.md

 # Grouped Accessors and Auto-Accessors for ECMAScript

 This introduces an investigation into new syntax for _grouped accessors_ to classes and object literals and _auto-accessors_ to classes.
-A _grouped accessor_ is a single declaration that contains either or both both of the `get` and `set` methods for an accessor.
+A _grouped accessor_ is a single declaration that contains either or both of the `get` and `set` methods for an accessor.
 An _auto-accessor_ is a simplified variant of a _grouped accessor_ that elides the bodies of the `get` and `set` methods and introduces a private backing field used by both the getter and setter.